gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 ##Register your Device with IoT Hub

-2. Register Devices for your newly created IoT Hub.
+Register Devices for your newly created IoT Hub.

-    1. Use the Device Explorer utility from the [Azure IoT SDKs](https://github.com/Azure/azure-iot-sdks) Tools directory
+* Use the Device Explorer utility from the [Azure IoT SDKs](https://github.com/Azure/azure-iot-sdks) Tools directory
-    2. or you can create your own utility by following the instructions in the [Create an Azure IoT Hub](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-csharp-csharp-getstarted/) link.
+* or you can create your own utility by following the instructions in the [Create an Azure IoT Hub](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-csharp-csharp-getstarted/) link.

-##NodeMCU ESP8266 EEPROM Configuration
+##NodeMCU or WeMos EEPROM Configuration

 Before uploading the Azure.ino sketch to your NodeMCU or WeMos you first need to configure the SetEEPROMConfiguration.ino sketch with one or more
 Wifi SSIDs/Passwords and the device geo location.
 Upload this sketch to burn these settings to the device EEPROM.